Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Savings Plans

 **Explanation:**
-"Cost Explorer" is correct.
+Cost Explorer is correct.
 It tracks incurred costs and provides projections.
-"AWS Budgets" is incorrect; it is for setting and tracking budgets.
+AWS Budgets is incorrect; it is for setting and tracking budgets.
-"Cost Categories" is incorrect; it is for organizing costs.
+Cost Categories is incorrect; it is for organizing costs.
-"Savings Plans" is incorrect; it is a pricing model.
+Savings Plans is incorrect; it is a pricing model.

 ---